valenfontana7/resto-management-backend/API_DOCUMENTATION.md

 2. Prices are stored in **centavos** (multiply by 100 for AR pesos)
 3. The system uses **soft delete** for categories and dishes (deletedAt field)
 4. Restaurant ownership is automatically validated on all admin endpoints
-5. MercadoPago webhook must be configured in your MP dashboard pointing to `/api/payments/webhook`
+5. Recomendado: configurar MercadoPago webhook apuntando a `/api/mercadopago/webhook` (legacy: `/api/payments/webhook`)